 Event Dates

-For the past two years, Hong Kong Pride has had a different feel due to restrictions.
-Organisers hope the parade will return in 2023.
+For the past several years, Hong Kong Pride has had a different feel due to restrictions.

 - Stay in The Pottinger Hong Kong close to all the gay bars and clubs, plus within easy reach of most of the city’s top attractions.

-- The Gay Pride Parade kicks off at 2 pm this year from Victoria Park in Causeway Bay.
+- The Gay Pride Parade typically kicks off at 2 pm from Victoria Park in Causeway Bay.

 - The event includes live entertainment, vendors and after-parties.